 - Your landlord has supplied an EPC - Energy Performance Certificate.
 This lets you know how energy efficient the property is.

-Once you have signed up your landlord or agent should have discussed and given you a copy of the following documents:
+Your landlord or agent should have discussed and given you a copy of the following documents:

 - Inventory - This is a detailed description of the property and its contents when you move in.
 This is a very important tool at the end of the tenancy when applying for your deposit back through the relevant Tenancy Deposit Scheme